Seres Auto

-Seres Auto (formerly SF Motors) Is an electric vehicle company of Chinese automotive manufacturer Seres Group (formerly Chongqing Sokon Industry Group).
+Seres Auto (formerly SF Motors) is an electric vehicle company of Chinese automotive manufacturer Seres Group (formerly Chongqing Sokon Industry Group).
 Several of the group's subsidiaries are also named "Seres".
+"Seres" is the Koine Greek word commonly used to refer to Chinese polities in classical times.

 Seres Auto Co., Ltd. (赛力斯汽车有限公司) (formerly Chongqing Jinkang New Energy Automobile Co., Ltd.) is a R&D and manufacturing subsidiary based in China.

 A US subsidiary, SF Motors Inc., sometimes also called Seres, headquartered in Santa Clara, California, represents Jinkang New Energy Automobile's business in US.
 SF Motors Inc. has established several R&D facilities and is in the process of designing and producing a U.S.-based, electric vehicle line.
 The company has delayed launching a US product and laid off hundreds of workers, including 90 people at its design studio.
 The company is partnering with a number of automotive and tech suppliers.